arashnm80/arashnm80.github.io/handbook.md

 ### Start
 - Just fucking do it
 - Starting a task is always the hardest part of it
-#### Comfort zone
+#### Comfort zone / safe zone
-Be able to leave a local optimum to reach higher ones.
+- Be able to leave a local optimum to reach higher ones.
 ![local optimum](https://github.com/arashnm80/arashnm80.github.io/assets/20334281/5f45238c-6b6e-46ca-990b-cf627ff81b96)
+- It's easy to work for long hours everyday inside our safe zones and boundaries.
+What really matters is to break out of these boundaries, which is fucking so hard.
+- Staying in safe zones is like accepting to be imprisoned to have free food and house.
 ### health
 #### posture
 - Don't hump to look at phone.